congnguyenthanhdhbk/asure-pro/README.md

 - Test coverage: Is there a need to test more cases?
 - Architecture: Does the code use encapsulation and modularization to achieve separation of concerns?
 - Reusability: Does the code use reusable components, functions, and services?
-2. Check Line of code for PR before reviewing
+2. Check LOC (Line Of Code) for PR (Pull Request) before reviewing
-- If Line of code greater than 400 then I will reject.
+- If Line of code greater than 400 for each reviewing session then I will reject.
 The main reason is too many code to review effectively
 - Only review code less than 400 LOC
-3. Run sonarqueber to check smell code.
-Sonarque is tool which setup to check code quality
-4. Review business checklist, after that, running unit test to ensure all business is cover by developer
+3. Feedback for reviewing
+- Use tools as Bitbucket, Gitlab, Github to check code change to feedback for reviewing
+- Use git tool to check code version and history to feedback for scope change of code
+- Review focus on find a defect and suggest many solution to resolve this concern in code.
+It can regard performance, architecture, mistake business, security as step 1
+4. Finally, Double check to ensure any problem in reviewing to completely resolve before releasing
+## Q6: I focus on the most important criteria as below
+1. Having career path clearly
+2. Working as team
+3. Being able to communicate effectively
+4. Having knowledge domain strongly
+5. Having Technical expert
+6. Have an extensive background in software development